Our work in the Executive Council Office includes:

-Premier Sandy Silver issued the following statement about the airplane accident near Mayo Lake.
+Premier Sandy Silver has issued the following statement on B.C.
+Premier John Horgan.

 We provide support and leadership to government departments on reconciliation initiatives.
 This includes: consultation and policy support and advice; building intergovernmental relationships; and negotiating and implementing agreements with First Nations.

-We work to ensure Yukon’s achieves its priorities through intergovernmental engagement and cooperation.
-Yukon's priorities are advanced through intergovernmental forums and partnerships with the federal government, other provinces and territories and international jurisdictions.
+We work to ensure the Yukon achieves its priorities through intergovernmental engagement and cooperation.
+Yukon priorities are advanced through intergovernmental forums and partnerships with the federal government, other provinces and territories and international jurisdictions.
 The Office of Protocol organizes state and ceremonial events for visiting diplomats, heads of state, senior government representatives and other visitors.
 Contact the Chief of Protocol for questions or help with Yukon flags, emblems and symbols, signing ceremony or protocols for local and national events.

 We support youth leadership and encourage youth engagement in social, economic and cultural activities.
 We provide operational and program funding for many Yukon youth organizations, other governments and recreational societies.